ShySkill/R-B-Detection/README.md

 # R-B-Detection
-Detects the location of a red or blue object with EasyOpenCV
+Detects the location of a Red or Blue object with EasyOpenCV